Induced cosmological anisotropy by a gauge-gravity interaction: Numerical solutions

 In Figure~\ref{fig:decel} we compare the deceleration parameter for the model under consideration with $\Lambda$CDM, and we notice that the present model has marginally faster expansion ($q$ more negative), with the difference being most pronounced between $t=3-10$ Gyr.
 This faster expansion is expected to play a crucial role in alleviating $H_0$ tension in this model.

 \item In Figure~\ref{fig:phi} we present the solution for the scalar fields.
 The scalar field profile starts with a non-zero divergent nature in the early universe, before rapidly decaying and finally saturating to zero at very late asymptotic times.
 This axion-like particle can be attributed to the scalar dark sector contributing to either dark energy (and/or dark matter).
-In the following section \ref{darkenergyeos} we examine the dark energy equation of state, which confirms our observations here.
+In the following section \ref{darkenergyeos} we examine the energy equation of state, which confirms our observations here.
+We also show the evolution of the equation of state for the scalar field $\phi$ in Figure~\ref{fig:wphi}, which can be seen to exhibit kination behaviour for most of cosmic history, only decreasing in value slightly at very early times.

-\item In Figure ~\ref{fig:psi} and \ref{fig:sigma} we show the behaviour of the fields $\psi$ and $\sigma$, both of which take on very small values, even at early times, before flowing to the attractor fixed point asymptotically, which is consistent with our construction.
+\item In Figure~\ref{fig:psi} and \ref{fig:sigma} we show the behaviour of the fields $\psi$ and $\sigma$, both of which take on very small values, even at early times, before flowing to the attractor fixed point asymptotically, which is consistent with our construction.
 Essentially there will be no residual gauge fields in the future and only residual gauge-field contributions would survive to the present epoch $\sim$ 13.7 Gyr; this is consistent with present observations.

-One crucial point at this juncture is to bear in mind the overall picture: the backreaction from the $U(1)$ gauge fields are dynamically generating the anisotropies in the early Universe, and the anisotropies settle down to their fixed-point values as the gauge field saturates to the attractor fixed points.
+One crucial point at this juncture is to bear in mind the overall picture: the backreaction from the $U(1)$ gauge fields are generating the anisotropies in the early Universe, and the anisotropies settle down to their fixed-point values as the gauge field saturates to the attractor fixed points.

 \item The zeroth-order solutions of the Friedmann equations dictate the isotropic evolution of the universe, which is the base $\Lambda$CDM; however, we notice that there is some deviation due to the residual presence of the scalar and gauge-field contributions, where the contribution from the anisotropic parameters appear as perturbative corrections.